maropu/datasketches-spark/README.md

 ## Quantile Sketches

-In the same way as the built-in quantile estimation function (`approx_percentile`), this plugin enalbes you to use the alternative function (`approx_percentile_ex`) that exploits theoretically-meageable and very compact quantile sketches:
+As the built-in percentile estimation function (`approx_percentile`), this plugin enalbes you to use an alternative function (`approx_percentile_ex`) to estimate percentiles in a theoretically-meageable and very compact way:

 ```
 $ git clone https://github.com/maropu/datasketches-spark.git